bnomei/kirby3-srcset/readme.md

 Kirby 3 Plugin for creating image srcset using picture element

+This plugin is free but if you use it in a commercial project please consider to [make a donation 🍻](https://www.paypal.me/bnomei/5).

 ## Notice

-> You will need a Picture Polyfill for [IE11 support](https://caniuse.com/#search=picture).
+- You will need a Picture Polyfill for [IE11 support](https://caniuse.com/#search=picture).
 This plugin does not provide this.

-> This plugin is only a quick hack until @fabianmichael ports his [awesome imageset plugin](https://github.com/fabianmichael/kirby-imageset) for Kirby 3
+- This plugin is only a quick hack until @fabianmichael ports his [awesome imageset plugin](https://github.com/fabianmichael/kirby-imageset) for Kirby 3
+- Javascript library for lazy loading is not included since that should be part of the websites build chain.

 ## Usage